 Many engineers worked to build this mosque.
 The architecture of this magnificent building with its dome-shaped Shabestan and lateral chambers shows that the architects were expert in geometry, art, and mathematics.

-The bazar of Tabriz is an example of the Iranian traditional marketplace, located in the city center. as Tabriz has always been an an important city on the Silk Road; the Bazaar of Tabriz is the most important trade center for both the locals of the city and the north-western region of Iran.
+The bazaar of Tabriz is an example of the Iranian traditional marketplace, located in the city center. as Tabriz has always been an an important city on the Silk Road; the Bazaar of Tabriz is the most important trade center for both the locals of the city and the north-western region of Iran.
 In fact, the long history of the Bazaar can be assumed based on its contribution to the Silk Road.
-The bazar has been visited by many notable travelers such as Marco Polo, Ibn Battuta, Chardin, John Cartwright, etc.,.
-This bazaar was the first bazaar in the whole world listed as the UNESCO World Heritage site in 2010.
+The bazaar has been visited by many notable travelers such as Marco Polo, Ibn Battuta, Chardin, John Cartwright, etc. This bazaar was the first bazaar in the whole world listed as the UNESCO World Heritage site in 2010.

-The huge bazaar of Tabriz covers an area of more than 1-kilometer square meters.
-It stretches to the Ali Qapu mansion in the east, the congregational mosque of Tabriz in the west, and Meydan Chayi river in the south.
+The huge bazaar of Tabriz covers an area of more than one square.
+It stretches to the Aali Qapu mansion in the east, the congregational mosque of Tabriz in the west, and Meydan Chayi river in the south.
 This spectacular grand bazaar has been formed by many smaller bazaars and each bazaar contains several halls called "Timcheh".
-Mozaffariyeh is the most beautiful Timcheh of Tabriz bazar and is dedicated to carpet trading. there are also many mosques and religious schools in the bazar.
+Mozaffariyeh is the most beautiful Timcheh of Tabriz bazar and is dedicated to carpet trading. there are also many mosques and religious schools in the bazaar.